kszieba/CS-345-Puzzle-Islands/README.md

 ## Introduction:

-Welcome to our unity project, Puzzle Islands.
-This is a 2D puzzle focused exploration game for WebGL in which the player controls a ship exploring a chain of island mazes, collecting gold and raising their score.
+Welcome to our Unity project, Puzzle Islands.
+This is a 2D puzzle-focused exploration game for WebGL in which the player controls a ship exploring a chain of island mazes, collecting gold and raising their score.
 The player's main objective is to get from the start to the final island with as high of a score as possible.
 After completing a maze, the player will proceed to the next maze.

 ## Software Used: